Bisonai/vrf-consumer/README.md

 `PROVIDER` can be set to any JSON-RPC endpoint.
 The list of free available JSON-RPC endpoint can be found in [official Klaytn documentation](https://docs.klaytn.foundation/content/dapp/json-rpc/public-en#testnet-baobab-public-json-rpc-endpoints).

+This repository supports connection to wallet either through mnemonic or private key.

+### Mnemonic

 `MNEMONIC` can be generated using [npm mnemonics package](https://www.npmjs.com/package/mnemonics).